iamlongalong/vscode-auto-cursor-accept/README.md

 English | [简体中文](README_zh.md)

+> 🚀 Supercharge your Cursor IDE experience!
+This extension automatically accepts AI suggestions, making your coding flow seamless and efficient.
+Perfect for developers who trust Cursor's AI and want to speed up their coding process.

 A VS Code extension that automatically accepts and runs Cursor AI suggestions to improve your coding efficiency.

 ## Installation